Linu-1234/Linu-1234/README.md

 # 💫 About Me:
-I'm Priyambada Acharya , a sophomore studying Computer Science Engineering at VSSUT, Burla.<br>
+I'm Priyambada Acharya , a pre-final year student studying Computer Science Engineering at VSSUT, Burla.<br>
 I am Passionate about turning raw data into actionable insights, I have developed strong skills in Excel, MySQL, and Python, with a focus on data analysis and visualization.
 Currently expanding my expertise in Tableau and Power BI, I am eager to explore more tools and techniques in the data field.
 My goal is to continuously learn and grow to make meaningful contributions as a data analyst.<br>